-- After cooking, remove steaks from heat and let them rest for 5-7 minutes.
+- After cooking, remove chuck eye steaks from heat and let them rest for 5-7 minutes.

 - Make a quick and easy board dressing to toss your chopped steak in before serving.
 Trust me; it’s divine!
 Board dressings consist of oil, seasonings, herbs of choice, and a savory element like raw or roasted garlic.

-- You can opt for herbed compound butter instead of using a board dressing.
+- Use a compound butter instead of using a board dressing.

 - A good instant-read thermometer.

 Serve these steaks as you would any other steak or slice and serve in tacos, salads, or lettuce wraps.

 - 2 chuck eye steaks about 1″ thick and 1 1/2 pounds total